-After students have purchased their lunches, they will be directed to a set of tables to eat lunch.
-Food and drinks brought to, or purchased in the cafeteria, need to be consumed prior to leaving the cafeteria.
+Students may bring a prepared lunch from home to eat at school during the lunch break.
+After students have their lunches, they will be directed to a set of tables to eat.
+Food and drinks brought to, or purchased in the cafeteria, need to be consumed before leaving the cafeteria.
 Students are not allowed to share food and are expected to show appropriate behaviors in the cafeteria.
 Students who do not follow the expectations during lunch time are subject to loss of privileges.

-Students will remain at their table until dismissed to the recess area by an adult supervisor.
+Students will remain at their table until dismissed to the recess by an adult supervisor.
 All students will help with general clean-up in the cafeteria, and they are specifically responsible for cleaning up after themselves, pushing in their chairs, returning their own reusables to the plate return area, and throwing away their trash.